New challenges of life

 We need to stay in touch with print and electronic media to keep ourselves constantly engaged with changing global political and economic scenarios, governance issues in various countries and deliberating on ways and means to remove bottlenecks and suggest solutions.

-Big power rivalry has made Indo-Pacific area as the hot bed of power politics, particularly South China Sea where both China and USA( along with its allies) are flexing their muscles and testing their nerves, thereby creating an environment of uncertainty- both political and economical.
+Big power rivalry has made Indo-Pacific area as the hot bed of power politics, particularly South China Sea where both China and US (along with its allies) are flexing their muscles and testing their nerves, thereby creating an environment of uncertainty — both political and economical.

-Geopolitical security and stability have attained important and central place in every country’s foreign policy.
+Geopolitical security and stability have attained important and central place in every country’s foreign policy, since 9/11, demise of Soviet Union and rise of China as a major economic power, particularly in Asia and Africa.

-There are wide spread predictions that China will over-take USA as the major economic power in twenty years due to its spectacular economic growth rate in double digits for more than twenty years, with highest foreign exchange reserves while other countries were reeling with 5/6% and mounting their debts.
+Its engagement with Russia and CIS states and role in SCO, is worrying Uncle Sam.
+There are wide-spread predictions that China will overtake USA as the major economic power in twenty years due to its spectacular economic growth rate in double digits for more than twenty years, with highest foreign exchange reserves while other countries were reeling with 5/6% and mounting their debts.

-Life is, therefore, full of challenges- some surmountable some not.
-Solutions may not be easy but would require resilience, wisdom, patience and determination and efforts at both individual and collective level to make it easier and tension free.
+Life is, therefore, full of challenges, some surmountable some not.
+Solutions may not be easy but would require resilience, wisdom, patience and determination and efforts at both individual and collective levels to make it easier and tension-free.

 Who knows, in the times to come, the future generations might face challenges and problems of different nature and with much more intensity and frequency.